- Brochure Copywriting

-Your brochures are windows into your business and your products.
+Your brochures/leaflets are windows into your business and your products and services.
 They’re the perfect opportunity to impress your potential customers with your expertise and quality.
 What better way than with polished copy that reflects your professionalism and confidence.

-Copy for a typical product brochure or catalogue will cost RM1,200 – RM4,000, depending on the amount of work required.
+Copy for a typical product brochure or leaflet will cost RM1,200 – RM4,000, depending on the amount of work required.
 Rush-jobs cost extra.
-(Any brochure can be reformatted as website copy.)
+(Any brochure can be easily reformatted as website copy.)